kmm2003/deauth-attack/README.md

 ```

 If you enter only ap mac, the AP broadcast will be sent.
-If you use the s option, the AP unicast is sent.
+If you use the "-s" option, the AP unicast is sent.

-If you want to do auth attack, please add auth option.
+If you want to do auth attack, please add "-auth" option.